-Warwickshire was one of several more county-specific works to appear in the first half of the next decade, alongside Simon Payling's examination of the gentry of fifteenth-century Nottinghamshire and Eric Acheson's consideration of gentle society in fifteenth-century Leicestershire.
+the English gentleman, the essay by Christine Carpenter serving as a precursor for her monograph on the lesser aristocracy of Warwickshire.
+Carpenter's study of Warwickshire was one of several more county-specific works to appear in the first half of the next decade, alongside Simon Payling's examination of the gentry of fifteenth-century Nottinghamshire and Eric Acheson's consideration of gentle society in fifteenth-century Leicestershire.
 Following these county-specific studies, the latter half of the 1990s and the early years of the twenty-first century saw a move into more general examinations of the English gentry.
 Particular attention has been given to the origins of this group by Peter Coss and Maurice Keen.
 In 2005, an attempt has been made to examine gentry culture, taking the form of a collection of essays edited by Raluca Radulescu and Alison Truelove, covering a wide range of topics including chivalry, education and visual culture.

 All these studies acknowledged, and spent some time in attempting to address, the problem of trying to make any clear definition of the terms 'gentlemen' and 'gentry'.
-These difficulties stem from the fact that, for contemporaries, 'gentleman' had no single, specific meaning and 'gentry', as a class designate, is a modern scholarly construct.
-To deal with the first of these issues, 'gentlemen' had at least two interpretations.
-In a narrow sense it could refer to a specific subset of the n pp. 36-60, ibid; Christine Carpenter, Locality and Polity.
+These difficulties stem from the fact that, for contemporaries, 'gentleman' had no single, specific meaning and 'gentry', as a class designate, is a

+9 D.A.L.
+Morgan, 'The Individual Style of the English Gentleman' in Jones (ed.)
+Gentry and the Lesser Nobility, pp. 15-35; C. Carpenter, 'The Fifteenth-Century English Gentry and their Estates', pp. 36-60, ibid; Christine Carpenter, Locality and Polity.
 A Study of Warwickshire Landed Society, 1401-1499 (Cambridge, 1992).

-&lt;sup>10 Simon Payling, Political Society in Lancastrian England.
+10 Simon Payling, Political Society in Lancastrian England.
 The Greater Gentry of Nottinghamshire (Oxford, 1991); Eric Acheson, A Gentry Community: Leicester in the Fifteenth Century, c.
 1422-c.
 1485 (Cambridge, 1995).

-&lt;sup>11 P.R.
+11 P.R.
 Coss, 'The Formation of the English Gentry', Past and Present, 147 (1995), pp. 38-64; M. Keen, Origins of the English Gentry (Stroud, 2002); P. Coss, The Origins of the English Gentry (Cambridge, 2003).

-&lt;sup>12 Maurice Keen, 'Chivalry' in Radulescu and Truelove (eds.)
+12 Maurice Keen, 'Chivalry' in Radulescu and Truelove (eds.)
 Gentry Culture, pp. 35-49; Nicholas Orme, 'Education and Recreation', in ibid., pp. 63-83; Thomas Tolley, 'Visual Culture', in ibid, pp. 167-82.